-By-Law: School Board Member (Trustee) Code Of Conduct
+School Board Member (Trustee) Code of Conduct

-1.0 Purpose and Application

-1.1 This Board Member Code of Conduct ("Code of Conduct") supports both legislated requirements and Board established by-laws, policies and procedures that set out the governance and accountability framework at the Durham District School Board (DDSB).
+- 1.1 This Board Member Code of Conduct ("Code of Conduct") supports both legislated requirements and Board-established by-laws, policies and procedures that set out the governance and accountability framework at the Durham District School Board (DDSB).
 The Education Act gives school boards the authority to adopt codes of conduct that apply to board members.
-This Code of Conduct supports the Board's commitment to meeting high standards of conduct by trustees.
-The Education Act and the regulations thereunder mandate that school boards adopt a code of conduct that applies to Board members.

-1.2 A Trustee position is an elected position which carries with it the understanding that the electorate will decide at election time its support for the effectiveness of a Trustee.
-At the same time, it is important to recognize the public trust and responsibility the collective body carries and that this trust and responsibility is honoured through determining and enforcing norms of acceptable behaviour.
-Transparency, accountability, and public confidence are fundamental components for the effective governance of school boards as public bodies responsible to their communities and to the provincial government.
-The conduct of the members of the Board of Trustees must be of the highest standard to maintain the confidence of the public.

-1.3 A code of conduct policy contributes to confidence in public education and respect for the integrity of Trustees in the community.
-It deals with acceptable and respectful behaviours.
-This Code of Conduct meets the Board's statutory obligations and supports the Board's commitment to meeting high standards of conduct by trustees.
+This Code of Conduct supports the Board's commitment to meeting high standards of conduct by trustees. - 1.2 A Trustee position is an elected position which carries with it the understanding that the electorate will decide at election time its support for the effectiveness of a Trustee.
+At the same time, it is important to recognize the public trust and responsibility the collective body carries and that this trust and responsibility is honoured through determining and enforcing norms of acceptable behaviour. - 1.3 A code of conduct policy contributes to confidence in public education and respect for the integrity of Trustees in the community.
+It deals with acceptable and respectful behaviours. - 1.4 Trustees will support the Vision and Values, and Strategic Priorities of the Durham District School Board. - 1.5 Trustees responsibilities can be found in By-Law #11. - 1.6 The Selection, Appointment and Jurisdiction of the Integrity Commissioner and the Complaints Procedure is set out in Appendix 1. - 1.7 Trustees shall sign the Trustee Code of Conduct Acknowledgement and Undertaking, set out at Appendix 3, at the annual inaugural meeting of the Board.

-Trustees will support the Vision and Values, and Strategic Priorities of the Durham District School-Board.
-This Code of Conduct applies to all members of the Board of Trustees.
-It applies to members of the Board of Trustees from the date the Declaration is filed under section 209(1) of the Education Act and only while they hold the office.
-Conduct of a Trustee outside of this timeframe is not subject to sanction under this Code of Conduct.

-- 1.5 Trustees responsibilities can be found in By-Law #11. - 1.61.5 The Selection, Appointment and Jurisdiction of the Integrity Commissioner and the Complaints Procedure is set out in Appendix 1.
-The Selection, Appointment and Jurisdiction of the Integrity Commissioner together with the Complaints Protocol are attached at Appendix 1 and 2 respectively.

-1.71.6 Trustees shall sign the Trustee Code of Conduct Acknowledgement and Undertaking, set out at Appendix 3, at the annual inaugural meeting of the Board.
-The Selection, Appointment and Jurisdiction of the Integrity Commissioner together with the Complaints Protocol are attached at Appendix 1 and 2 respectively.